react-native-community/discussions-and-proposals/proposals/0949-strip-flow-types-from-published-package.md

 date: 2025-10-20
 ---

-# RFC0000: Strip Flow Types from React Native Published Package
+# RFC0949: Strip Flow Types from Published `react-native` Package

 ## Summary

-This proposal seeks to remove Flow type annotations from the JavaScript code published to npm in the `react-native` package.
-Currently, React Native ships JavaScript files that contain Flow annotations plus separate TypeScript definition files (`.d.ts`).
-This proposal would strip the Flow annotations from the JavaScript source files while maintaining the existing TypeScript definitions and adding Flow definition files (`.js.flow`) for Flow users.
+This proposal seeks to modernize the `react-native` npm package by distributing plain JavaScript source code with Flow types stripped.
+This will help the ecosystem by significantly expanding compatibility with modern JS parsers and tooling, and reducing coupling with the user-land `@react-native/babel-preset`.

+For Flow users, we will introduce a `"flow"` `exports` condition which points to the Flow source files.

 ## Basic example